-Years in the making, "Collective Obsessions" is a unique family saga set in the combined genres of mystery, the paranormal, historical romance, and dotted with a touch of the macabre and hints of classic Gothicism.
+Years in the making, "Collective Obsessions" is a unique family saga set in the combined genres of mystery, paranormal and romance, all dotted with the macabre and hints of classic Gothicism.

-The nine-part family saga includes The Advent, Quixotic Crossings, The Twain Shall Meet, Enthrallment, The Keeper's Journal, Hearts Desires, The Twilight, Megan's Legacy and Limb of Iniquity.

-For more, go to:

-https://deborahotoole.com/collective/
+The ten-part family saga includes:

+- ✤ Hearts in Sorrow (prequel)

+- The Advent

+- \ Quixotic Crossings

+- The Twain Shall Meet

+- Enthrallment

+- ✤ The Keeper's Journal

+- Hearts Desires

+- ✤ The Twilight

+- ✤ Megan's Legacy

+- Limb of Iniquity

-The following "Author's Note" is included at the end of the Collective Obsessions Saga by Deborah O'Toole writing as Deidre Dalton, which details the twenty-year writing process of nine novels in a series.
+For more, go to: https://deborahotoole.com/collective/ The following "Author's Note" is included at the end of the Collective Obsessions Saga by Deborah O'Toole writing as Deidre Dalton, which details the decades-long writing process of ten novels in a series.

-And so it begins...
+And so it begins ...